 ED! has approached a representative for Gregg Wallace for comment.

-July 17: John Torode business claims
+July 17: MasterChef star John Torode’s business claims

 The news outlet alleges: “Torode has also faced financial problems as two of his TV production firms went under in the last six years owing huge amounts.”